rcuny/vagrant-apache2-xdebug-solr/README.md

 # Vagrant dev box for PHP: Apache2 + Solr + Xdebug

+## Companion repository
+This repository is part of a 2 repositories project Vagrant project:

+1 [**This repo**](https://github.com/rcuny/vagrant-apache2-xdebug-solr), aim at provisionning your box once.
+2 [A second repo](https://github.com/rcuny/vagrant-drupal-xdebug-solr), using the first one to build a Drupal customized box.

 ## What is in the box
 This repo contains Vagrant provisionning script to setup a base virtual machine with the following components: